Tiggilyboo/website/content/blog/WAPIQ.md

 *Web API Query Language*

 ### Introduction
 After working on several project involving frequent web API response parsing and request assembling in many different front and back ends, you could say I've had enough of it...
-So I wrote a library in Golang which attempts to shorten the amount of time top map arbitrary JSON responses and setting up API request behaviours.
+So I wrote a library in Golang which attempts to shorten the amount of time to map arbitrary JSON responses and setting up API request behaviours.

 #### What does it look like?
-I went for something of a hybrid between a query language like SQL, and that of a configuration or declarative language like JSON, to allow scoping and allow dynamic naming without taking up too much space.
-We want something succinct enough, reusable, and easily maintained if the API response changes in the future).
+I went for something of a hybrid between a query language like SQL, and that of a configuration or declarative format like JSON.
+This allows scoping dynamic naming without taking up too much space.
+We want something succinct enough, reusable, and easily maintainable if the API's response changes in the future).

 ### Setup
 WAPIQ consists of several types of commands:

 * `API` configures API endpoints, configured once before running queries off of.
 * `GET` or `POST` configures HTTP requests from an API, specify query parameters, head, body, relative path and all that good stuff.
 * `MAP` configures how to output the data from a `GET` or `POST` request.